HugoDaniel/pardom/README.md

-OLD STUFF (REMOVE/REWRITE THIS, DON'T READ THIS IF YOU ARE NOT ME)
+OLD STUFF (DON'T READ THIS IF YOU ARE NOT ME)
 ===============================
 Serialzy Parallel DOM accesses.